Alabama Lease Agreements By Type (6)

 How Can I Break my Lease Legally in Alabama

-Both landlords and tenants have special rights to cancel a lease if there is warrant to do so, with the landlord having more powers than the tenant.[3]
+Both landlords and tenants have special rights to cancel a lease if there is a warrant to do so, with the landlord having more powers than the tenant.[3]

 - Landlord’s Ability to Terminate